 Making our way back to Binga we enjoy some game viewing and bird watching from the houseboat.

 Then we leave Lake Kariba, driving south through Zimbabwe to Matobo Hills National Park.
 On day nine we visit this intriguing national park, beginning the day with a guided rhino trekking drive and walk in Matopos Hills.

-Today we travel across the grassy plains of southern Matebeleland, making our way back into Botswana.
+Today we travel across the grassy plains of southern Matabeleland, making our way back into Botswana.